 The total drought year projection may reach 106 mgd by 2040 (Table 2).
-Agriculture and recreational irrigation water uses are expected to increase by about a third in drought year conditions.
+Agriculture and recreational irrigation water uses are most affected by precipitation and drought and are therefore projected to have the highest percentage increases in demand in drought year conditions.
 Public supply and recreation remain the largest water use categories and about 85 percent of total drought year demand.